LoicGrobol/scorch/README.md

 Of course the system and gold files should use the same set of mention identifiers…

 ### Multiple documents
-If the inputs to directories, files with the same base name (excluding extension) as those present in the gold directory are expected to be present in the sys directory, with exactly one sys file for each gold file.
+If the inputs are directories, files with the same base name (excluding extension) as those present in the gold directory are expected to be present in the sys directory, with exactly one sys file for each gold file.
 In that case, the output scores will be the micro-average of the individual files scores, ie their